If you have previously taken a RSCC dual enrollment class:

 ACT, ACT residual, PLAN, and SAT scores are accepted for dual enrollment admission.
 The ACT residual is the ACT exam, but it is administered for admission to Roane State only, not to other institutions.
 The ACT residual scores are valid for Roane State only.
 Test dates for the residual and the national exams may be found on the RSCC Web site under Student Resources; click Testing Center to view pages with testing information, including scheduled test dates.
 You may directly contact a staff member of the RSCC Testing Center at (865) 882-4661.
 Scores from the ACT PLAN are approved by TBR for college admission of dual studies students if an ACT score is not available.
 Once a student takes the ACT, PLAN scores are no longer valid for dual enrollment admission.

 To expedite the dual enrollment process, students are encouraged to include Roane State as a recipient of scores when registering for the ACT exam.

-Classes that do not involve math skills normally require a minimum of
+Generally, introductory classes that do not involve math skills normally require a minimum of

 Business, Computer Science, Early Childhood Education, First Responder, Medical Terminology

 You must be a junior or senior to be eligible for dual enrollment admission.
 Academically gifted students may be admitted to RSCC prior to the junior year based on an IEP documenting gifted status.